Capstone-Projects-2023-Spring/project-virtual-pet/README.md

 ## Directions

-* Please navigate to our app by clicking <a href="http://68.183.30.203:3000/">this link</a>.
+* Please navigate to our app by clicking [this link](http://68.183.30.203:3000/).
 Once there, you can create an account, select a pet, and explore the site.
 * The following pages are functional: Register, Login, Home, Account, Canvas Integration, and Logout.
     * On the Home page, you'll see your chosen pet and its name.
 You can modify the pet's name and bio by clicking on the Profile tab.
     * You can add tasks in the Tasks tab.
 When you check a task off, it is marked completed and you earn a candy.